ShawnDriscoll/Graphical-Dice-Roll-Results/README.rst

 * **PyQt5 5.15.7**

-  PyQt5 is the default framework used for displaying the Window GUI and buttons, etc. No need to install PyQt5 if using PyQt6, PySide2, or PySide6 already.
+  PyQt5 is the framework used for displaying the Window GUI and buttons, etc.

-* **qtpy 2.3.1**

-  qtpy automatically uses whatever version of PyQt or PySide is installed.

 * **numpy 1.23.5**